404src/exocore/_articles/ccna-summary.md

 ### 1.9.a Unicast (global, unique local, and link local)
 **Global** unicast ipv6 addresses are public addresses which can be used over the Internet.
 - Must register to be used.
 Because they are public addresses, it is expected that they are globally unique.
-- Originally defined as **2000::/3** block, now defined as all addresses which aren't reserved for other purposes.
+- Originally defined as **2000::/3** block, always beginning with 2 or 3 because the first 3 bits are always 001, now defined as all addresses which aren't reserved for other purposes.

-**Unique** local IPv6 addresses are private addresses which cannot be used over the Internet.
+**Unique local** IPv6 addresses are private addresses which cannot be used over the Internet.
 - Does not need to be registered.
 They can be used freely within internal networks and don't need to be globablly unique.
 Can't be routed over the Internet.
-- Uses address block **FD00::/7**
+- Uses address block **FC00::/8** and **FD00::/8**

 **Link-local** IPv6 addresses are automatically generated on IPv6-enabled interfaces.
 Use command R1(config-if)#ipv6 enable on an interface to enable IPv6 on that interface
 - Uses address block **FE80:://10**, specified in RFC 4291